-The President of the SAIMC shall be an ex officio member of each Branch Committee;
+The CEO shall be an ex officio member of each Branch Management Team;

 Combination of Positions

-The position of Branch Honorary Secretary and Branch Honorary Treasurer may be combined;
+The position of Secretary and Treasurer may be combined;

 Election of Branch Committee

-The Branch Committee shall be elected by voting members of the Branch at the Branch Annual General Meeting;
+The Branch Committee shall be elected by voting members of the Branch, Sub Branch or Chapter at the relevant Annual General Meeting;

 Quorum

-A quorum shall be three members of the Committee;
+A quorum shall be three members of the Branch Management Committee;

 Meeting Schedule

-Branch Committees shall meet at least quarterly.
+Branch Management Committees shall meet at least quarterly.

 Absence of Committee Members at Meetings

-Any member of a Branch Committee who is absent from three consecutive Branch Committee Meetings without leave of absence shall cease to be a member of the Branch Committee.
-Any interim vacancy occurring in the Branch Committee shall be filled by the Committee at its discretion.
-Any persons co-opted to a Branch Committee shall hold office for one year, namely, from one Branch Annual General Meeting to the next.
+Any member of a Branch Committee who is absent from three consecutive Branch Management Committee Meetings without leave of absence shall cease to be a member of the Committee.
+Any interim vacancy occurring in the Committee shall be filled by the Committee at its discretion.
+Any persons co-opted to a Committee shall hold office until the next AGM.

 Branch Annual General Meetings

-Annual General Meetings shall be held at least one calendar month before the Annual General Meeting of the SAIMC.
+Annual General Meetings of Branches shall be held at least one calendar month before the Annual General Meeting of the SAIMC.

-Quorums at Branch AGM and Branch SGM
+Quorums at AGM and SGM

-The quorum for Branch Annual General Meetings or Branch Special General Meetings shall be ten (10) voting branch members in good standing actually present or represented by proxy or one-fifth of the voting branch membership, whichever is the lesser.
+The quorum for Annual General Meetings or Special General Meetings shall be ten (10) voting branch members in good standing actually present or represented by proxy or one-fifth of the voting branch membership, whichever is the lesser.

-Responsibilities of Branch Secretary
+Responsibilities of Secretaries

 The Branch Secretary shall: